-Along with all K-12 public and private schools in the State of Washington, Holy Family Parish School’s campus is closed for the remainder of the 2019-2020 school year at the order of Governor Jay Inslee.
+Along with all K-12 public and private schools in the State of Washington, Holy Family Parish School’s campus was closed in March 2020 for the remainder of the 2019-2020 school year at the order of Governor Jay Inslee.

 We are committed to making sure that students continue to experience the care and commitment of our faculty and the routine of daily learning, even during a school closure.
 We must acknowledge that our approach to remote learning cannot replicate what happens when school is in regular session.
 However, we do contend that quality learning can occur from a distance.